mattvenn/python-workshop/demos/weather/README.md

                    u'main': u'Clear'}],
      u'wind': {u'deg': 260, u'speed': 1.5}}

-Which we can then easily grab the bits we're interested in.
+Which we can then easily grab the bits we're interested in like this to get wind speed

+    wind = data["wind"]["speed"]

 # The program